 ACPE encourages persons to work out concerns or grievances informally, face-to-face, and in a spirit of collegiality and mutual respect.
-If differences are not resolved, a complaint involving an alleged violation of the ACPE ethical, educational, or certification standards may be filed in accordance with the procedures set forth in Processing Complaints of Ethics Code Violations, Policy for Complaints Alleging Violations of Educational Standards in Educational Programs, Policy for Complaints Against the Accreditation Commission, or Policy for Complaints Against the Certification Commission respectively.
+If differences are not resolved, a complaint involving an alleged violation of the ACPE ethical, educational, or certification standards may be filed in accordance with the procedures set forth in Processing Complaints of Ethics Code Violations, Policy for Complaints Alleging Violations of Educational Standards in Educational Programs, Policy for Complaints Against the Accreditation Commission, or Policy for Complaints Against the Accreditation Commission, or Policy for Complaints Against the Certification Commission respectively.